twiecki/CythonGSL/README.rst

 Compilation
 ***********

-Here is what a setup.py could look like:
+Here is what your setup.py could look like:

 ::